i20/promise/README.md

+[TOC]

 # About

 **Promise.js** is a simple and lighweight JS promise library I made after discovering *Angular's $q* and [*Kris Kowal's Q*](https://github.com/kriskowal/q).

 JS promises just make the code more elegant by avoiding the *pyramid of doom* of too many nested callbacks when using asynchronous calls.

 As you know, promises are **now native** in most up-to-date JS engines via the constructor `Promise`.
 My library has no pretention to be better than native code and you should always prefer native implementation if concerned about code general quality.
-But if you're always eager to understand what happens under the hood like me feel free to use/fork/improve **Promise.js**, I will be happy to hear any constructive suggestion! :simple_smile:
+But if you're always eager to understand what happens under the hood like me feel free to use/fork/improve **Promise.js**, I will be happy to hear any constructive suggestion! :neckbeard:

 # Use it